rsgrafx/phoenix_meta_tags/README.md

 def view do
     quote do
         ...
-        use PhoenixMetaTags.TagView # Add this
+        import PhoenixMetaTags.TagHelpers # Add this
     end
 end

-def controller do
+# or

-    quote do
+defmodule YourApp.Controller do
   ...
-        use PhoenixMetaTags.TagController # Add this
-    end
+  use PhoenixMetaTags.Setup

+  def show(conn, %{id: id}) do
+    ...
+    # If your resource maintains (title, url, image or description) columns
+    # These will override the config.
+    resource = Repo.get(ResourceSchema, id)
+    conn = put_meta_tags(resource)
+    ...

 end

 ```

 Also put this render function inside your **\<head\>** tag of app.html.eex: